 Sword Handle Cap Set (Fuchi-Gashira) of Chinese Poet Rihaku

 This is a fine antique set of matching metal caps (fuchi-gashira) that are at either ends of the handle of the Japanese sword.
-The base metal of the set is the copper-silver alloy (obrogin) with a smooth texture.
-The set was likely made by a goldsmith (kinkō) artist of the Itō School during the mid Edo Period circa the early to mid 18th century.
-The upper part (fuchi) is signed Tadayasu + kaō (尹泰「花押」).
+The base metal of the set is the copper-silver alloy (oborogin) with a very fine texture.
+The set was made by a goldsmith (kinkō) artist of the Ito School in the capital city of Edo sometime during the late of the Edo Period circa 19th century.
+They are signed Tadayasu + kaō (尹泰「花押」).
 The design is of the famous Chinese Poet Rihaku crossing a bridge in the scenic countryside.
-He lived from 701–762 CE during the Tang Dynasty .
-The design done in high relief is nicely inlayed in gold (kin) and other soft metals.
-This large set would be great for collectors as a very fine example of the Edo Kinko style or to adore a fine set of matching fittings (koshirae) for a Japanese long sword (katana).
+He lived from 701–762 CE during the Tang Dynasty.
+It is inlayed in gold (kin) and other soft metals in high relief.
+This set would be great for collectors as a fine example Edo Kinko style fuchi-gashria or to adore a fine set of matching fittings (koshirae) of a Japanese sword.

 Return and Refund Policy

 Returns are accepted during a three-day inspection period starting upon acceptance of the item with a 10% restocking fee of the original purchase price.
 Items wanting to be returned after this three-day inspection period can be purchased back at a discounted price at the discretion of the management of Rain Dragon Art and Antiques, LLC.